joelbs/blog-stack/content/posts/why-hybrid-coworking-is-becoming-increasingly-more-desirable-what-defines-hybrid-coworking.md

 ## Hybrid coworking defined

-Hybrid coworking is well suited for in office and remote workers it offers a place for all employees to interact, collaborate, and network.
-Often times employees will commute to work three times a week and work from home the other days.
+Hybrid coworking is well suited for in office and remote workers, it offers a place for all employees to interact, collaborate, and network.
+Often times employees will commute to work three times a week and work from home the other two days.
 This work model reduces employee fatigue and stress all while increasing productivity and overall job satisfaction.

 ## Cost effective hybrid office